NathStevo97/certifications-notes/kubernetes/CKS/03_Cluster-Setup-and-Hardening/11_Certificates-API.md

 environment, create as many users they want and set their permissions
 - Based on the previous point, it goes without saying these files need to be protected
   - Place the files on a fully secure server
-  - The server that securely hosts these files becomes the “CA Server”
+  - The server that securely hosts these files becomes the "CA Server"
   - Any time you want to sign a certificate, it is the CA server that must be logged onto/communicated with
-- For smaller clusters, it’s common for the CA server to actually be the master node
+- For smaller clusters, it's common for the CA server to actually be the master node
   - The same applies for a kubeadm cluster, which creates a CA pair of files and stores that on the master node
 - As clusters grow in users, it becomes important to automate the signing of